What are Diegetic & Non-Diegetic Sound in Film?

 Have a look at this clip:

-Also, by being let into the control room and seeing the film score being made, it helps stress the big themes of the film:
+It’s a powerful position, which isn’t available to the show’s viewers and—especially—not available to Truman himself, who is unaware of the whole setup at this point.
+Also, being let into the control room and seeing the film score being made helps stress the big themes of the film:

-If there is a God, we’re all just puppets constantly being manipulated (e.g. by soothing piano sounds), nothing is random but everything is controlled by a higher deity we cannot see nor reach.
+If there is a God, we’re all just puppets constantly being manipulated (e.g., by soothing piano sounds).
+Nothing is random, but everything is controlled by a higher deity we cannot see nor reach.

 Second Example: Ferris Bueller’s Day Off (1986) – Opening Scene